Moto Hospitality: Catering

+Moto locations previously featured a Little Chef as one of its flagship brands, but these began to be removed from 2008 in favour of introducing Costa Coffee; the last Little Chef in the Moto network to close was Toddington in 2010.

 Other facilities

 Barbershops

 One site, Lymm, features a barbershop.
 Previously, Toddington and Leigh Delamere sites also opened but have since closed.

 Betting arcades

 In 1995, Granada thought that betting arcades would be useful at motorway services: